Psychology

 PSY 100 Introduction to Psychology (4 Credits)

 An introductory course surveying fundamental principles and findings in classical and contemporary psychology.
-Topics typically include: the brain, learning, memory, development, emotion, behavioral genetics, personality, social psychology, psychopathology, and therapies.
-In addition to these topics, students will learn how to read and summarize primary psychological research.
-Students attend a weekly lecture and must enroll in a discussion section that meets twice per week.
-Discussion sections are limited to 22. {N}
+Topics typically include: the brain, learning, memory, development, emotion, behavioral genetics, personality, social psychology, psychopathology and therapies.
+In addition to these topics, students learn how to read and summarize primary psychological research.
+Enrollment limited to 22. {N}

 Fall, Spring, Variable